lunow/gulp-brancher/README.md

 ## Pro Tip
-Add the following lines to your `~/.profile` file and get rid of `gulp` in every task.
+Add the following lines to your `~/.profile` file and get rid of `gulp` in every command.

 	alias task='gulp task'
 	alias task-done='gulp task-done'